MarcinKilarski/Website-Audit/seo-instructions.md

 #### Example of Recommendation

+Unfortunately, we haven’t found the sitemap for humans on your site.
+You should consider adding it to improve the user experience.

 ### 4.14.
 Image Pages

 #### Used Tools

 #### Instructions

+Dedicate page for each image, full size image, title, description.

 #### Example of Recommendation

+Your images in searches take users to pages where those images were used instead of the dedicated pages.
+This often makes it difficult to find or use the image a person is searching for.
+You should consider setting up a dedicated page for each of your images to increase the number of people referring to your website

 ### 4.13.
 404 Page